Texas Democrat Allred says he'll run against Cruz for Senate

 No other big names in Texas have entered the Senate race for Democrats, who are again trying to rebuild in the nation’s biggest red state after O’Rourke lost by double-digits in an expensive attempt to unseat Republican Gov. Greg Abbott last year.

-Allred was a linebacker for the Tennessee Titans and will be giving up what is a safe congressional seat for Democrats in Dallas by entering the Senate race.
+Allred was a linebacker for the Tennessee Titans and will be giving up what is a safe congressional seat by entering the Senate race.
 He is a member of the House Foreign Affairs committee.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.